Many people discuss food waste generated by restaurants and food manufacturers but often overlook the waste produced by the beverage industry.

 It’s important to note that destruction must also comply with local environmental and waste disposal rules, not only federal alcohol laws.

-Working with a beverage destruction company that understands the regulations tied to your location and operations helps ensure alcohol is handled in accordance with TTB requirements while maintaining accurate records for beverage waste compliance, reporting, and potential audits.
+Working with an alcohol destruction company that understands the regulations tied to your location and operations helps ensure alcohol is handled in accordance with TTB requirements while maintaining accurate records for beverage waste compliance, reporting, and potential audits. nce, reporting, and potential audits.

 3. EPA Environmental Regulations

-The United States Environmental Protection Agency (EPA) regulates household, industrial, and manufacturing solid and hazardous wastes under the Resource Conservation and Recovery Act (RCRA).
-The EPA also sets wastewater discharge limits under the Clean Water Act, which can impact how beverage waste, especially liquids, is destroyed and discharged.
+The United States Environmental Protection Agency (EPA) regulates solid and hazardous waste under the Resource Conservation and Recovery Act (RCRA) and sets wastewater discharge standards under the Clean Water Act.
+These regulations directly impact how beverage waste, especially liquids, is destroyed and discharged.

 With regulations spanning the FDA, TTB, and EPA, navigating beverage destruction without proper compliance can lead to penalties, environmental violations, failed audits, and reputational damage.
 That’s why it’s important to understand how to choose a beverage destruction company that truly supports your goals.